-If the Department of Revenue discovers a gap in your insurance coverage, you will be fined $25.
+If the Department of Revenue discovers a gap in your insurance coverage, you will be fined $25 (plus $60 for reinstatement).
 If you do not pay the fine and insure your vehicle within 30 days, your registration will be suspended.
 Subsequent incidents will result in further fines and suspension periods.

 If you are pulled over or have an accident and don't have insurance, your vehicle may be impounded and you will be subject to fines.

 Georgia law only requires that you carry liability insurance, but that just covers the other party's expenses if you cause an accident.
 It won't cover your medical costs or damage to your vehicle.